RamRamAndroid/Ubuntu-Touch-For-Redmi-5a/README.md

 3.flash twrp

-4.flash the zip file as with any custom rom
+4.flash the zip file just like all roms

 5.reboot the device to system